PrsPrsBK/vs-reST-highlight/sample.rst

-  A this should be 1st line of block afkdlA testtesttest `some <https://example.com/short>`_ one more `a <url>`_ bar we exclude the case of `multiline link
+  A this should be 1st line of block afkdlA testtesttest `some <https://example.com/short>`_ one more `a <url>`_ bar
+  At initial stage, we had excluded the case of `multiline link
   <https://example.com/multiline>`_
+  but later shifted to include it.
   1stBlocksLastLine

 This part is not \`indented\` block again.